opentracing-contrib/java-specialagent/README.md

 # OpenTracing-UberJar

+> Automatically perform OpenTracing instrumentation for 3rd-party libraries in Java applications.

 ## Overview

-**OpenTracing-UberJar** is a package that intends to allow automatic instrumentation of 3rd-party libraries used in java applications.
+**OpenTracing-UberJar** is a package that intends to allow automatic instrumentation for 3rd-party libraries in java applications.
 This document contains the operational instructions for the use of opentracing-uberjar.

 ## Goals